JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Justice.md

 ### I. THE NATURE OF DIVINE JUSTICE

 1. Impartiality of divine justice.
 	> “God is righteous; therefore is he just.
 ‘The Lord is righteous in all his ways.’ ‘“I have not done without cause all that I have done,” says the Lord.’
 ‘The judgments of the Lord are true and righteous altogether.’
 The justice of the Universal Father cannot be influenced by the acts and performances of his creatures, ‘for there is no iniquity with the Lord our God, no respect of persons, no taking of gifts.’”
-2:3.1](/en/The_Urantia_Book/2#p3_1) [Ps 145:17](/en/Bible/Psalms/145#v17); [19:9.
+[UB 2:3.1](/en/The_Urantia_Book/2#p3_1) [Ps 145:17](/en/Bible/Psalms/145#v17); [19:9.
 2](/en/Bible/Psalms/19#v9) [Chron 19:7](/en/Bible/2_Chronicles/19#v7).
 2. Justice associated with mercy and wisdom.
 	> “Only the discernment of infinite wisdom enables a righteous God to minister justice and mercy at the same time and in any given universe situation.
 The heavenly Father is never torn by conflicting attitudes towards his universe children; God is never a victim of attitudinal antagonisms.
 God’s all-knowingness unfailingly directs his free will in the choosing of that universe conduct which perfectly, simultaneously, and equally satisfies the demands of all his divine attributes and the infinite qualities of his eternal nature.”
 [UB 2:4.3](/en/The_Urantia_Book/2#p4_3)
 3. Divine justice is eternally fair.